openshift/assisted-service/docs/pull_request_template.md

 # Assignees

 Please, add one or two reviewers that could help review this PR.
+Use `/assign` if you want to assign this PR directly to someone.

-/assign @
+/cc @
-/assign @
+/cc @

 ## Checklist